|JD Edwards EnterpriseOne Applications Upgrade Guide

 http://www.oracle.com/pls/topic/lookup?ctx=acc&id=trs if you are hearing impaired.

 You can access related documents from the JD Edwards EnterpriseOne Release Documentation Overview pages on My Oracle Support.
-Access the main documentation overview page by searching for the document ID, which is 876932.1, or by using this link:
+Access the main documentation overview page by searching for the document ID of 876932.1.

 To navigate to this page from the My Oracle Support home page, click the Knowledge tab, and then click the Tools and Training menu, JD Edwards EnterpriseOne, Welcome Center, Release Information Overview.